nes-lab/shepherd/docs/testbed/instance_tud.md

 TestbedTasks.from_xp(xp1).to_file("./tb_tasks_rf_survey.yaml")
 ```

+A more detailed guide for creating experiments is described in [](../user/experiments.md).

-Secondly transfer it to the testbed-server and run it:
+After transferring the config-file to the testbed-server it can be run:

 ```Shell
 shepherd-herd run tb_tasks_rf_survey.yaml